stanfordnlp/stanza/_pages/mwt.md

 ## Description

-Expands [multi-word tokens (MWT)](https://universaldependencies.org/u/overview/tokenization.html) predicted by the [TokenizeProcessor](tokenize.md).
+The Multi-Word Token (MWT) expansion module can expand a raw token into multiple [syntactic words](https://universaldependencies.org/u/overview/tokenization.html), which makes it easier to carry out Universal Dependencies analysis in some languages.
+This was handled by the `MWTProcessor` in Stanza, and can be invoked with the name `mwt`.
+The token upon which an expansion will be performed is predicted by the `TokenizeProcessor`, before the invocation of the `MWTProcessor`.

+For more details on why MWT is necessary for Universal Dependencies analysis, please visit the [UD tokenization page](https://universaldependencies.org/u/overview/tokenization.html).

 {% include alerts.html %}
 {{ note }}
-Only languages with <a href='https://universaldependencies.org/u/overview/tokenization.html'>multi-word tokens (MWT)</a> require MWTProcessor.
+Only languages with <a href='https://universaldependencies.org/u/overview/tokenization.html'>multi-word tokens (MWT)</a>, such as German or French, require MWTProcessor; other languages, such as English or Chinese, do not support this processor in the pipeline.
 {{ end }}

 | Name | Annotator class name | Requirement | Generated Annotation | Description |